Which products can be recycled through the BCUOMA program?

-What do BCUOMA, Alberta Recycling Management Authority, SARRC, MARRC and SOGHU do?
+What do BCUOMA, ARMA, SARRC, MARRC, SOGHU and UOMA Atlantic do?

 Our work has created new business opportunities by promoting the expansion of a strong and competitive private-sector recycling industry.
 The programs are self-sustaining – no government funding is required.
 They also afford the efficiency and effectiveness of an industry-managed program requiring minimal regulation.

-The five provincial associations work cooperatively to market and manage programs for consumers, members and collectors.
+The six provincial associations work cooperatively to market and manage programs for consumers, members and collectors.

 How do the Used Oil Associations operate?

 Government-Approved Program – No government funds are used for Canada’s used oil materials recycling programs.
-The provincial associations (BCUOMA, Alberta Recycling Management Authority, SARRC, MARRC and SOGHU) generate their own revenue and manage their own funds and their own debts.
+The provincial associations (BCUOMA, Alberta Recycling Management Authority, SARRC, MARRC, SOGHU and UOMA Atlantic) generate their own revenue and manage their own funds and their own debts.